kipurc/ClientSatApp/bluelist-mobiledata-mobileweb/README.md

 Running this sample
 ---
 The sample is designed so that it can be easily run locally and then be pushed up to to Bluemix and tested in the cloud.
 Use the following steps to setup the sample.
-To test the app you need to have created a Mobile Cloud Boilerplate application with [IBM Bluemix](http://bluemix.net) and you need to make a note of your app of the hostname and the application id.
+To test the app you need to have created a Mobile Cloud application on [IBM Bluemix](http://bluemix.net) and you need to make a note of your App ID, App Secret and Route.

 ### Configuration

-To run the app locally you need to first modify the ```public/bluelist.json``` file with your corresponding application id, application secret, and application route .
+To run the app locally you need to first modify the ```public/bluelist.json``` file with your corresponding application id, application secret, and application route.
 The application route is the full application URL that you customized when creating your application on Bluemix.

 ```json
 {